TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## What do Abilities do?

 Whatever you want them to!

-Abilities are mechanics that players make up to express their characters.
-If that sounds like a lot, don't worry!
-This page is almost exclusively advice on how to build your own abilities.
-If that seems like too much for you, there's also couple of example abilities here for you to steal-- and more where those came from in the [abilities gallery](../example_abilities.md).

-Your GM may decide to create and curate a list of abilities that characters are able to choose from and that's a fine way to play too!
-That's the way most TTRPGs work, after all.

-### What can't you do with abilities?
+Well, as long as your table is cool with it anyway.

 Abilities tend to work best when you don't try to put restrictions on them.
-If you want to make an ability called _Godmode_ that _instantly kills all of the evil boss characters._ Go for it.
+If you want to make an ability called _Godmode_ that _makes you immortal._ Go for it.
 Just make sure you check with your GM and the rest of the table-- they may not want to play a TTRPG where somebody has cheat codes on.
-Of course, maybe they do!
-Playing an overpowered character who can completely change the world has lots of interesting dramatic potential.
-As long as everyone is having fun, that's all that matters.
+Of course, that's not to say nobody would.
+Overpowered characters who can completely change the world have lots of interesting dramatic potential.
+As long as everyone is having fun, that's what matters.

+Your GM may also decide to create and curate a list of abilities that characters are able to choose from and that's a fine way to play too!
+That's the way most TTRPGs work, after all.

 ### What do they look like?